 Transactional messages

 Transactional messages are one-to-one unique messages sent to a specific recipient.
 These messages are usually triggered by the user and do not require a STOP condition.
-Examples of transactional message use-cases include:
+Examples of transactional message use cases include:

-• Service cancellation.
+• Service cancellations.

-• Payment confirmation.
+• Payment confirmations.

 • Order notifications (e.g. confirmation or dispatch).